bazaarvoice/emodb/docs/_posts/2014-10-29-guarantees.md

 Likewise, rather than talk about "availability", which includes both reads and writes, I'll focus on read-availability and write-availability, which again are most likely what you care about.

-Finally, even though Emo is a _global_ multi-master database, I'm guessing that approximately 100% of the time, you care about single-datacenter semantics, so I'll start there, and come back to the global question at the end.
+Finally, even though Emo is a _global_ multi-master database, I'm guessing that approximately 100% of the time, you care about single-data center semantics, so I'll start there, and come back to the global question at the end.

 ### Emo's consistency promises